Frank-ZY-Dou/Coverage_Axis/README.md

 # Introduction
 - 🌟Coverage Axis.
-  - We provide Coverage Axis computation for both mesh and point cloud inputs;  The point cloud can be **unoriented** -> check out our latest SIGGRAPH work [here](https://xrvitd.github.io/Projects/GCNO/index.html).
+  - We provide Coverage Axis computation for both mesh and point cloud inputs.
+    - The point cloud can be **unoriented** -> check out our latest SIGGRAPH work [here](https://xrvitd.github.io/Projects/GCNO/index.html).
   - Operations are accelerated by GPU, e.g., computation of coverage matrix and winding number for a mesh.
   - We provide codes for building connectivity in [skel_connection](skel_connection): [README.md](skel_connection%2Freadme.md).
 - 🌟Coverage Axis++.